 But the damages caused by a half-baked single market go beyond a simple failure to reach integration’s full economic potential.
 It is functioning as a perverse incentive for member states to compete with each other for foreign investments.
 Corporate tax, tax breaks, labour regulations from worker protection and strike law to benefits systems: these are all instruments with which member states can hope to lure investment away from other member states.

 Some believe that the decision of the Hungarian government, last December, to increase the legal overtime limit from 260 to 400 hours per year was made pursuant to requests by German auto manufacturers.
 In fact, Peter Szijjarto, the country’s foreign minister, has said so.
 But let us put the tinfoil hat back into the closet.
-What we do know is that German carmakers, as other manufacturers, benefit from laxer labour regulations.
+What we do know is that German carmakers, like other manufacturers, benefit from laxer labour regulations.

 Or take the example of the Digital Services Tax negotiations.
 With the exception of Ireland, which with its 13% corporate tax rate is the number one beneficiary of the status quo, member state governments agree in principle that digital services providers doing business in Europe should be taxed in Europe.
-But of course every state assessed the likely effects of the planned tax on its own economy.
+But of course, every state assessed the likely effects of the planned tax on its own economy.
 And since the thresholds for user and contract numbers were high, some small member states were not convinced.
 They simply did not see what was in the proposal for them.
-In steps the digital services lobby, and the tax will not materialise anytime soon.
+In steps, the digital services lobby and the tax will not materialise anytime soon.
 What corporations – including digital services providers – do not realise is the risk they are running by taking advantage of the fragmentation of the market.
 (Depending on the life-cycle of their investments, of course.
 Investments with life-cycles shorter than 10 years are not affected.)